yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 - Spellbook personalities: this is actually almost finished, but I kept it out of the playtest for "reasons"
 - Procedures for Downtime (including foreground growth!)
 - Expanded setting, including an adventure!
+- Adding a TON of art (obviously to the Backgrounds, but also elsewhere)

 ## That's it?